 The Montgomery Medal is awarded for the best final-year undergraduate dissertation on an aspect of current affairs in Ireland.

 The QUB History Society Prize rewards the best group project in ‘History and Historians: Contested Pasts’.

-The Richard Bales Prize is awarded to the student with the highest mark in an optional module in Level 3.
+The Richard Bales Prize is awarded to the student with the highest mark in a French optional module in Level 3.

 There are a number of undergraduate prizes available to top-performing students on this pathway.
 In addition to Foundation Scholarships recognizing outstanding achievement in Level 1, we have a range of endowed prizes.

 In addition to your degree programme, at Queen's you can have the opportunity to gain wider life, academic and employability skills.
 For example, placements, voluntary work, clubs, societies, sports and lots more.
 So not only do you graduate with a degree recognised from a world leading university, you'll have practical national and international experience plus a wider exposure to life overall.
 We call this Degree Plus.
 It's what makes studying at Queen's University Belfast special.